olareign/olareign/README.md

 - Blog site: https:www.abdulrasaq.hashnode.dev: A Showcase of my technical writing skills.

 ✨ **Passionate Learner:**
-I am constantly expanding my knowledge and staying updated with the latest industry trends and technologies.
+I constantly expand my knowledge and stay updated with the latest industry trends and technologies.
 I love exploring new frameworks, libraries, and tools to enhance my development skills. presently, I’m currently learning Node.js and Express.js to broaden my skill set and to explore the serverside aspect of the web.

 📫 **Get in Touch:**
 Let's connect and collaborate on exciting projects!
 Feel free to reach out to me via email at abdulrasaqolarewaju88@gmail.com or connect with me on LinkedIn: https://www.linkedin.com/in/abdulrasaq-taofeeq-olarewaju.